Skip to main content

 Contaminated Soil Remediation

 Our soil, our water and the air we breathe are our most precious natural resources.
 Without them we cannot exist.
-Population growth and concomitant agriculture, transport and industrial activities have put a tremendous strain on our natural resources and this has led to contamination and depletion of our souls on a massive scale…
+Population growth and concomitant agriculture, transport and industrial activities have put a tremendous strain on our natural resources and this has led to contamination and depletion of our souls on a massive scale… Only when you have personally excavated your own potatoes or grown your own tomatoes, do you really start to appreciate the beauty of our soil…

-Common soil contaminants can be physical (all kinds of debris), of biological nature (bacteria, viruses), heavy metals (Such as Arsenic), organic industrial pollutants (such as petroleum products, herbicides, insecticides), acids, bases, volatile organic compounds, radio-nuclides or solvents (such as TCE which used to be used in Dry Laundry).
+Common soil contaminants in soil can be physical (all kinds of debris), of biological nature (bacteria, viruses), heavy metals (Such as Arsenic), organic industrial pollutants (such as petroleum products, herbicides, insecticides), acids, bases, volatile organic compounds, radio-nuclides or solvents (such as TCE which used to be used in Dry Laundry).

-Soil treatment technologies include:
+Contaminated Soil treatment technologies include:

-1. Chemical neutralization – using chemicals such as CaOH2 or Sodium Bi Sulphate to adjust the pH of the soil
+1. Chemical neutralization – using chemicals such as CaOH2 or Sodium Bi Sulphate to adjust the pH of the soil if it is too low or there has been an acid spill.

 2. Using oxidizing agents to oxidize POP’s (persistant organic pollutants).
-Common Oxidants are KMnO4 and H2O2
+Common Oxidants are KMnO4 and H2O2.

 3. Aeration.
 Air can be pumped into the soil to encourage volatilization or to help bioremediating organisms breathe.